ibm-cloud-docs/EventStreams/enabling_kafka_quotas.md

 ## Setting client quotas
 {: setting_quotas}

-The IBM Event Streams Enterprise plan allows the use of the Kafka API to set and describe quotas on Kafka V3.1.x clusters.
+The {{site.data.keyword.messagehub_full}} Enterprise plan allows the use of the Kafka API to set and describe quotas on Kafka V3.1.x clusters.

 With reference to the [Kafka documentation on quotas](https://kafka.apache.org/documentation/#quotas), only throughput quota types ("producer_byte_rate" and "consumer_byte_rate" quota types) applied to the "user" entity (or the "default user") are supported.

 The "client-id" entity, the "request", and the "controller-mutation" quota types are not supported as user-settable quotas.
-In IBM Event Streams, an authenticated user identity is represented by an IBM Cloud IAM ID.
-Because Kafka quotas are applied per IAM ID, a single quota can be shared by a group of API keys, if these all belong to the same
+In {{site.data.keyword.messagehub}}, an authenticated user identity is represented by an {{site.data.keyword.iamlong}} ID.
+Because Kafka quotas are applied per {{site.data.keyword.iamshort}} ID, a single quota can be shared by a group of API keys, if these all belong to the same {{site.data.keyword.iamshort}} service ID.
-IAM Service ID.

-To obtain the IAM ID of an IAM ServiceID, the IBM Cloud CLI can be used:
+To obtain the {{site.data.keyword.iamshort}} ID of an {{site.data.keyword.iamshort}} service ID, the IBM Cloud CLI can be used.

 ```
 ibmcloud iam service-id ServiceId-12345678-aaaa-bbbb-cccc-1234567890ab --output json